 The purpose of a job interview is to demonstrate why you are the right person for the job.
 The best way to do that is to show how your skills, education, and experience have prepared you to do this job better than any other candidate under consideration.
 This means relating your qualifications to the job for which you’re being interviewed.

+It's critical to show the hiring manager not just that you have the qualifications, but that you can apply them.
 Go beyond simply reminding the interviewer of your relevant certifications, for example, or even the jobs you’ve held that have prepared you for this role.
 Be prepared to make a case for why your unique experience makes you the best choice.

 The good news is that the hiring manager will most likely give you plenty of opportunities to demonstrate your aptitude for the role.
 Most job interviews involve a series of questions from the hiring manager, some trickier than others.
 Keep your ears open for questions about your qualifications, and be ready with responses that demonstrate why you’re a good fit.